 - Ruby logs in context procedures for agent v8.6.0 or higher

-APM logs in context automatically forwards APM agent log data and is enabled by default.
+APM logs in context features are enabled by default.
 This can have a negative impact on your security, compliance, billing, or system performance.
-For more information, or if you need to adjust the default setting, follow the procedures to disable automatic logging.

 You control what log data is sent to New Relic, so be sure to follow your organization's security guidelines to mask, obfuscate, or prevent sending personal identifiable information (PII), protected health information (PHI), or any other sensitive data.

 Our log ingest pipeline automatically masks credit cards, Social Security numbers, national IDs, etc. For more information, see our security documentation for log management.

 You can also create custom rules to mask or hash sensitive data in your logs with our obfuscation feature.
 This is critical when it is impractical or impossible to restrict access to sensitive data, or when some data should never be stored by New Relic.
 Read our obfuscation documentation to find out more.

 For all agents (except Node.js), the log forwarding option doesn't forward the entire log.
 For details about what gets sent with log forwarding, see the collapser below.

 If you require more of the log reported, options include: